boonebgorges/buddypress-docs/readme.txt

 * Fixes bug related to group privacy settings and doc comments
 * Enables WP 3.2 distraction-free editing.
 Props Stas
 * Fixes markup error that prevented h2 tag from being closed on New Doc screen
+* Fixes problems with directory separators on some setups

 = 1.1.1 =
 * Updated textdomains and pot file for new strings